cjessett/stack-luna/README.md

 #### What's going on?

 Based on your configuration the script polls your LTV every 5s.
-If it's above your `LTV_TRIGGER` it will try to liquidate your UST in Anchor Earn.
-If that's not enough to get to `LTV_TARGET`, it will liquidate your LUNA <> UST LP from Terraswap.
-Then it will repay your loan on Anchor.
+If it's above your `LTV_TRIGGER` it will try to use your UST in Anchor Earn to repay your loan.
+If that's not enough to get to `LTV_TARGET`, it will use your UST from your LUNA <> UST LP from Terraswap.

 This is not intended to be failsafe, it was hacked together in a day.
 Feedback is encouraged, [open an issue](https://gitlab.com/topher.ust/stack-luna/-/issues/new).